adorsys/open-banking-gateway/fintech-examples/CookieManagement.md

 As soon as any redirect ends, redirect cookie will be removed and old session cookie is in charge again.

-Further each call to fintech server extends duration of session to new maximum.
+Further each call to the fintech server extends duration of session to new maximum.
-If session cookie has ttl 5 Minutes and after login user is idle for one minute and than does call (for exampl search bank) session cookie is renewed to be alive for new 5 minutes.
+Suggest, session cookie has ttl 5 minutes.
+If user after login is idle for one minute and than does call (for exampl search bank) session cookie is renewed to be alive for new 5 minutes.

 In case of redirect it might happen, that during redirect session cookie ttl exceeds.
 This does not matter as long as redirect returns in ttl of redirect cookie.
-As soon as redirect is finished, old session cookie is valid again for 5 minutes.
+As soon as redirect is finished, old session cookie is renewed and valid again for 5 minutes.

 ![FinTech bank selection](../docs/img/demo/fintech-cookie-handling.png)